|

 finances in the districts as far as allocation of budget and costs associated with the role Maintenance plays in servicing

-field issues.
 USPS Response: There

 will be a review and analysis of maintenance work by USPS HQ.
 All work for AO’s